guarzo/wanderer-kills/docs/README.md

 ## 📖 [API & Integration Guide](API_AND_INTEGRATION_GUIDE.md)

-**Complete documentation** - This is the primary documentation source for WandererKills service.
+**Complete documentation** - This is the primary documentation source for the WandererKills service.

 **Covers everything you need:**
 - REST API endpoints with examples